 2 cloves fresh garlic, peeled and pressed or finely minced

 1/4 cup balsamic vinegar

 2 tablespoons peeled and finely minced fresh ginger

 Optional.
 As usual, I recommend you follow my recipe the first time.
 Then, if you wish, do variations on the theme.
 Add herbs and spices that you love.
 Get exotic with ras el hanout, 5 spice powder, cilantro, or curry powder.
 I often use smoked paprika.
 How about some soy sauce, hoisin sauce?
 Make it your own.

 About the tomatoes.
 This dish is best when made from fresh ripe summer tomatoes, but if you wish, you can do it with canned whole or diced tomatoes.
 They come in 14 ounce cans, so one will be fine.

 Heat.
 I know you like hot stuff, but know that the fresh ginger should do the job.
 If you want more, add 1/4 teaspoon chipotle powder.

 1) Remove the stems, tips, green cores, and any black spots or discolorations from the tomatoes.
 Chop into 1/2" cubes.

-2) Mix everything together in a pot and simmer for one hour.
+2) Mix everything together in a pot and simmer for one hour with the lid off so it will reduce and thicken.
 Stir periodically to keep it from burning.

 3) Force it through a food mill, chinois, or mesh strainer.
 If you are using a mesh strainer, a ladle makes a good pusher.
-Put it back on a burner and simmer until it is thick, like ketchup.
+Put it back on a burner and simmer, lid off, until it is thick, like ketchup.
 Taste it and adjust any seasonings to your taste, pour into a squeeze bottle, and chill.
 Keep refrigerated.